temporalio/documentation/docs-src/cli/cmd-options/set-as-default.md

 When set, establishes the compatible set being targeted as the default for the Task Queue.

-If a different set was the current default, the targeted set will replace it.
+If a different set is the current default, the targeted set replaces it.